chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 #### Face Death

-When you are brought to the brink of death, and glimpse the world beyond, roll +heart.
+When you are brought to the brink of death, with a chance for recovery or redemption, roll +heart.

-On a strong hit, death rejects you.
-You are cast back into the mortal world.
+On a strong hit, you regain consciousness and survive.

-On a weak hit, choose one.

-* You die, but not before making a noble sacrifice.
+On a weak hit, you die, but not before making a noble sacrifice.
 Envision your final moments.
-* Death desires something of you in exchange for your life.
-Envision what it wants (Ask for Inspiration if unsure), and Swear an Iron Vow (formidable or extreme) to complete that quest.
-If you fail to score a hit when you Swear an Iron Vow, or refuse the quest, you are dead.
-Otherwise, you return to the mortal world and are now cursed.
-You may only clear the cursed debility by completing the quest.

 On a miss, you are dead.